 As part of our commitment to meeting the 'Entitlement Framework' we offer a number of applied AS Level courses.
 These courses are work related and may be more appropriate to those pupils who intend to pursue a related career.
-They should not be regarded as easier than traditional A levels since success in them will require pupils to be very well organised and to meet a large number of challenging deadlines as a larger proportion of marks available are awarded for coursework.
-Some universities (for example, Russell Group Universities - see page 8) may give preference for high demand academic courses to applicants who have not studied any, or more than one, applied subject.
+They should not be regarded as easier than traditional A Levels since success in them will require pupils to be very well organised and to meet a large number of challenging deadlines as a larger proportion of marks available are awarded for coursework.
+Some universities (for example, Russell Group Universities, Informed Choices website - see page 11) may give preference for high demand academic courses to applicants who have not studied any, or more than one, applied subject.

-As part of the Department of Education's collaboration initiative through the Bangor Learning Partnership, some additional subjects may be delivered by other local schools.
+As part of the Department of Education's collaboration initiative through the Bangor Learning Partnership, some additional subjects may be delivered by other local schools or SERC.
 You will receive information about these subjects as soon as it becomes available.